-YB tracking with Eric Philips – The Arctic March 2014
+YB tracking with Eric Philips – Antarctica 2014

 Follow Eric’s adventures every step of the way, thanks to YB3 tracker and Messenger.
 G-Layer is proud sponsor of Eric Philips